 Please also look to the following website for MCSI data on all countries listed (click the country tab about 1/3-way down).
 Look at the YTD and the rolling 1, 5, and 10-year periods.

-Clearly, the United States and the companies here continue to have been the best place to “park our money” for the last handful of years.
+For nearly 5 years the choice has been clear: invest in U.S. companies.
 We currently see no reason to stop advocating for our clients to do the same within their equity positions.

 Brief Overview of COVID-19